AngelosPsy/EPPR/Lecture4/index.md

 ## Assignment 2

 - Goals
-  - Get you acquientent with (explicit) looping
+  - Get you know how to work with (explicit) looping
   - Show you how to write and import data
   - Show you a general workflow for loading data